wrichter/hailstorm/Architecture.md

 ## Principles
 - Dependencies may only go down or sideways, never up (e.g. from Layer 2 to Layer 3)
 - Componentization / Design for upgradability: Strive for self-contained components so that they can be upgraded independently of each other.
+For example:
+  - RHEL-OSP with default SDN can be replaced whith RHEL-OSP with 3rd party SDN without affecting any other component
 - Immutable Infrastructure: No manual configuration, EVERYTHING needs to be scripted.
   - "Scripts" in this context means code that is checked into a repository, be it puppet classes, ansible playbooks, shell scripts or similar